adlerdh/entropy/README.md

 > Note: The project file format is subject to change!

 Logs are output to the console and to files saved in the `logs` folder.
 Log level can be set using the `-l` argument.
 See help (`-h`) for more details.

-## To be done
-- [X] Docking toolbars
-- [ ] Opening/saving project files
-- [ ] 3D rendering of images, meshes, and landmarks
-- [ ] A list of deformation field images can also be provided ("deformation" field in JSON project) for each image.
-The deformation fields are loaded, but code has not been implemented to apply them to warp the image.